boisgera/visualization-of-holomorphic-functions/README.md

 If you want to work in your browser, without any install steps

-  - Create a new marimo notebook: <https://marimo.app/>
+  - Create a new marimo notebook: <https://marimo.app/> or

-  - Open the final notebook [here](https://boisgera.github.io/visualization-of-holomorphic-functions/)
+  - Open the final project notebook [here](https://boisgera.github.io/visualization-of-holomorphic-functions/)

 ## Installation